Guavus/hydrator-plugins/core-plugins/docs/XMLReader-batchsource.md

 ----------
 **Reference Name:** Name used to uniquely identify this source for lineage, annotating metadata, etc.

 **Path:** Path to file(s) to be read.
 If a directory is specified, terminate the path name with a '/'.
-This leverages glob syntax as described in the [Java Documentation](https://docs.oracle.com/javase/tutorial/essential/io/fileOps.html#glob).
+This leverages glob syntax as described in this link (https://docs.oracle.com/javase/tutorial/essential/io/fileOps.html#glob).

 **Node Path:** Node path (XPath) to emit as an individual event from the XML schema.
 Example: '/book/price' to read only the price from under the book node.
-For more information about XPaths, see the [Java Documentation](https://docs.oracle.com/javase/tutorial/jaxp/xslt/xpath.html).
+For more information about XPaths, refer this link (https://docs.oracle.com/javase/tutorial/jaxp/xslt/xpath.html).

 **Action After Processing File:** Action to be taken after processing of the XML file.
 Possible actions are: (DELETE) delete from HDFS; (ARCHIVE) archive to the target location; and (MOVE) move to the target location.